tranqv/GCOM-2021-0117/README.md

   All programs perform **Procedure (P)** in Section 4 of the manuscript.

-  Read comments inside the codes to gain informations and check with output to the screen when executing.
+  Read comments included in and messages inside the **print** command of the codes to gain informations and check with output to the screen when executing.

   ## **4) Run the test cases**